Bundesliga gets government approval to resume season in May | DW | 06.05.2020

 The green light also comes off the back of a weekend that threatened to blow plans of a restart off course.
 First, Cologne midfielder Birger Verstraete voiced concerns on Belgian TV, only to backtrack on them.
 Then, on Monday, Hertha Berlin's Salomon Kalou streamed a live video on Facebook that revealed players fist-bumping and social distancing rules not being observed.

-The DFL, also announced on Monday that the first wave of testing had been completed, with 10 cases confirmed from approximately 1,700 tests.
+The DFL announced on Monday that the first wave of testing had been completed, with 10 cases confirmed from approximately 1,700 tests.
 After a member of staff at second-division side Erzgebirge Aue tested positive for the coronavirus, the club put its entire squad in home isolation.

 The German government has, however, recommended that limitations would have to be reimposed if the number of new infections was to rise above a certain threshold, which might then affect the Bundesliga's plans to return.